Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ## Objective for the Workshop

-This tutorial will demonstrate how to use Qlik Replicate to ingest and deliver data in real-time to your various environments.
+This tutorial will demonstrate how to use Qlik Cloud Data Integration(QCDI) to ingest and deliver data in real-time to your various environments.
 Follow the step-by-step tutorial to quickly load sample data from a SAP S/4 database into your Amazon Redshift data warehouse.
 Then watch as data updates happen in real time.
-Due to cost and timing this tutorial runs in a single EC2 environment setup with Qlik Replicate and Docker for MySQL, PostgreSQL, Kafka, AWS Aurora, and Single Node Amazon Redshift Cluster.
+Due to cost and timing this tutorial runs in a single EC2 environment setup with Docker for MySQL, PostgreSQL, Kafka.
+AWS Aurora, and Single Node Amazon Redshift Cluster is also deployed to show AWS Target Connections.

-***The Objective of this tutorial is to get introductory hands-on experience using Qlik Data Integration Tools not to become an expert at using Qlik Replicate.***
+***The Objective of this tutorial is to get introductory hands-on experience using Qlik Cloud Data Integration Tools not to become an expert at using QCDI.***

 # Overview

 ## Goals for this Workshop

-1. Learn how to Configure Qlik Replicate to Work with Source and Target     Endpoints.
+1. Learn how to Configure QCDI to Work with Source and Target Connections.

-2. Learn how to Design Qlik Replicate Tasks.
+2. Learn how to Design QCDI Tasks.

-3. Learn how to Monitor Qlik Replicate Tasks.
+3. Learn how to Monitor QCDI Tasks.

-Our tutorials will consist of 1 demo to get students to understand the flow of Qlik Replicate.
-Subsequently there is 2 real life scenarios for students get hands on experience with Qlik Replicate.
+Our tutorials will consist of 1 demo to get students to understand the flow of QCDI.
+Subsequently there is 2 real life scenarios for students get hands on experience with QCDI.

 While the tutorial scenario quickly highlights the concept of data ingestion and streaming to PostgresSQL, Kafka, and Amazon Redshift there are additional tuning that can be done to make efficiency gains.
-Qlik Replicate can also deliver any data from popular relational database systems, mainframes, or SAP applications that you might have in your enterprise.
+QCDI can also deliver any data from popular relational database systems, mainframes, or SAP applications that you might have in your enterprise.

-In addition, at the end of the tutorial you should check out Qlik Compose, our Data Warehousing Automation solution that can automate the process of creating and updating analytics-ready data sets in Amazon
+In addition, at the end of the tutorial you should will get exposure to QCDI Transformation jobs for Data Warehousing Automation solution that can automate the process of creating and updating analytics-ready data sets in Amazon
 Redshift.

-Click the [Contact Us](https://qlik-aws-sap.netlify.app/contact_us) menu and complete the form to request more information about Qlik Replicate connectivity or Qlik Compose for Data Warehouses.

 # Getting Started